 According to an analysis done by Global Forest Watch, the top drivers for deforestation in the United States in 2018 are attributed to wildfires, urbanization, as well as wood harvesting and logging.
 Between 2001-2019, Alaska has lost the most tree cover to deforestation at a stunning 22,317 square miles.
 Alaska is home to one of the oldest remaining

 temperate forests on the planet.

 Here at Bark Potty, we’re proud supporters of One Tree Planted, a non-profit that plants one tree for every dollar donated.
-One Tree Planted is involved in several tree planting initiatives to help the aforementioned regions.
+One Tree Planted is involved in several tree planting initiatives to help the aforementioned areas affected by deforestation.
 One of these initiatives includes helping local farmers and workers rescue a portion of the Peruvian part of the Amazon after it was degraded and ransacked by an agribusiness.
 This project will last over 3 years and seeks to plant half a million trees.
 They are well on their way as they’ve planted 260,000 trees in 2019 alone.
 In Brazil, they’ve focused their efforts on not only replanting the Amazon Rainforest but the Atlantic Forest as well.
 One Tree Planted is also assisting the USFS with planting initiatives in National Parks across the US.
 Unfortunately, they do not have any planned or ongoing initiatives in Russia currently, but they are extending help in Indonesia, India, Rwanda, Kenya, Ethiopia, the Philippines, Australia, and more!